- About FASS

-No. The research grants facilitators will work with you to develop a competitive application.
-They will read your draft proposals and provide feedback to improve your applications and support all aspects of developing a strong application.
+No. Research Grants Facilitators will work with faculty members to develop a competitive application.
+They will read draft proposals and provide feedback to improve applications and support all aspects of developing a strong application.

 How do I submit my grant application?

 Major grant programs typically require e-submission.
-SSHRC Insight Grants, NSERC Discovery Grants, and CIHR Operating Grants are all submitted via the internet, for example.
-Consult individual program requirements, or the FASS research grants facilitators or/and the SFU Office of Research Services (ORS) if you are uncertain about how to proceed.
+SSHRC Insight Grants, NSERC Discovery Grants, and CIHR Operating Grants are all submitted online, for example.
+Consult individual program requirements, or FASS Research Grants Facilitators or/and the SFU Office of Research Services (ORS) if you are uncertain about how to proceed.

-Note that most research grant applications—including e-submissions—require applicant and institutional signatures (usually from the applicant, their department/program chair, the FASS Associate Dean, Research and International, and the SFU Office of Research Services (ORS).
+Note that most research grant applications—including e-submissions—require applicant and institutional signatures (usually from the applicant, their Chair/Director, the FASS Associate Dean, Research and International, and the SFU Office of Research Services (ORS).

 SFU typically requires these same signatures on the SFU signature sheet but since granting agencies have specific requirements for different competitions, other signatures are at times required: consult the FASS research grants facilitators or/and ORS if you are uncertain about who should sign.